animehunter123/backups_checker/README.md

 - [ ] Add a backend api to allow launching scan_servers and scan_directories
 - [ ] Add a frontend to allow user input.

-# To Do

-* The scan servers and scan directories button does not directly run ./scan_servers or .scan_directories

-* Add some type of H1 to explain what this app does, its not easy to understand what this app does atm

-* Fix Navbar (its not expanded completely), use tailwind css for styling (instead of the boring bootstrap) --> Actually I think Material UI is the way to go!!!

-* add the filename to the backup status (with its original timestamp as well)

-* add a search bar and filter for the backup status

-* offline the cdn dependencies into the ./public

-* Add button to clear files from database, another button to clear servers from database

-* Add spinners to make the user aware they need to wait

-* Add maybe a log status modal that shows the status as it is nmap scanning, or if it is directory scanning

-* Ensure the requirements.txt has flask, python-nmap, requests, and urllib3

-* Front end requirements: cd frontend && npm install react-router-dom @mui/material @emotion/react @emotion/styled @mui/icons-material axios // npm install react-router-dom @mui/material @emotion/react @emotion/styled @mui/icons-material axios ; npm install

 ## Docker Setup

 The application can be run using Docker and Docker Compose.
 This setup includes both the frontend and backend services.